iosue-iulianus/plex-ambilight/README.md

 ## Installation

+> **Note:** This extension is currently awaiting approval on the Chrome Web Store and Firefox Add-ons.
+Once approved, you'll be able to install it directly from the stores.
+Until then, use the manual installation methods below.

+### Chrome (Manual installation)
 1. Clone or download this repository
 2. Open `chrome://extensions/` in Chrome
 3. Enable **Developer mode** (toggle in the top right)
 4. Click **Load unpacked** and select the `plex-ambilight` directory
 5. Navigate to [app.plex.tv](https://app.plex.tv) and play something

+### Firefox (Manual installation)
+1. Clone or download this repository
+2. Open `about:debugging#/runtime/this-firefox` in Firefox
+3. Click **Load Temporary Add-on...**
+4. Select any file in the `plex-ambilight` directory (e.g., `manifest.json`)
+5. Navigate to [app.plex.tv](https://app.plex.tv) and play something

+**Note:** Temporary add-ons in Firefox are removed when the browser closes.
+For persistent installation before store approval, you'll need to sign and install it via AMO self-distribution.

 ## Settings